collapsed-stacks/atheism/questions/4/is-atheism-a-religion.md

 - posted by: [Ferumbras](https://stackexchange.com/users/-1/36-ferumbras) on 2010-12-14
 - score: 4

-<p>Quite simply, no. Does one have a religion around one's non-belief in unicorns?
+Quite simply, no. Does one have a religion around one's non-belief in unicorns?
 Unlikely.
-It seems the reason this question keeps cropping up is that atheism is (often) in opposition to religion and so many want to see it as offering a counter-religion in place of established ones.</p>
+It seems the reason this question keeps cropping up is that atheism is (often) in opposition to religion and so many want to see it as offering a counter-religion in place of established ones.

 ## Answer 26